chongshenng/pyconde2025/README.md

 flwr run .
 ```

+> [!TIP]
+> This section uses one of the pre-built templates available in the Flower platform.
+Learn more about other quickstart tutorials in [quickstart documentation](https://flower.ai/docs/framework/tutorial-quickstart.html).

 ### Overriding the `run-config`

 The Run config sets hyperparameters for your app at runtime.
 These are defined in the `[tool.flwr.app.config]` section of your app's `pyproject.toml`, which you can extend.
 The run config can be overridden directly from the CLI: